cap-js/mcp-server/README.md

 ### `search_docs` - Embedding-Based Documentation Search

-This tool uses vector embeddings to search through preprocessed CAP documentation stored locally.
+This tool uses vector embeddings to search through preprocessed CAP documentation stored as embeddings locally.
 The process works as follows:

-1. **Pre-processing:** CAP documentation is split into semantic sections and converted to vector embeddings.
-2. **Query processing:** Your search query is also converted to an embedding vector.
+1. **Query processing:** Your search query is converted to an embedding vector.
-3. **Similarity search:** The system finds documentation chunks with the highest semantic similarity to your query.
+2. **Similarity search:** The system finds documentation chunks with the highest semantic similarity to your query.

 This semantic search approach enables you to find relevant documentation even when your query does not use the exact keywords found in the docs, all locally on your machine.